 In contrast, in the Social Security Disability system, there aren't gradients, or percentages, of disability.
 You are either able to do "substantial" work or you're not.
-The inability to do substantial work, or "substantially gainful activity" to be exact, is defined as not being able to make more than $1,070 per month for at least a year (but for the self-employed or those who receive modifications or assistance to be able to work, there are different tests).
-In other words, to get Social Security disability, you don't need to be permanently disabled, and don't necessarily need to be totally disabled (for instance, if you can work two hours per day, but only two hours per day, you could potentially still receive Social Security benefits as long as you make less than $1,070 per month).
+The inability to do substantial work, or "substantially gainful activity" to be exact, is defined as not being able to make more than about $16,000 a year, for at least a year (but for the self-employed or those who receive modifications or assistance to be able to work, there are different tests).
+In other words, to get Social Security disability, you don't need to be permanently disabled and don't necessarily need to be totally disabled (for instance, if you can work two hours per day, but only two hours per day, you could potentially still receive Social Security benefits as long as you make less than about $1,350 per month).
 For more information, see our article answering the question, do you need to be permanently and totally disabled to get Social Security benefits?

 If, on the other hand, you were referring to the fact that your father's personal physician stated that he is permanently and totally disabled, that is another story.
 Sometimes a doctor is asked to write a letter or fill out a form, such as a discharge from student loan obligations, stating that the patient is permanently and totally disabled.

 In the Social Security disability evaluation process, a doctor's cursory note stating something to the effect of "my patient is permanently and totally disabled" is not going to be very useful to a patient seeking disability benefits.
 A statement of disability from a patient's treating physician can have a favorable effect on the outcome of a case, but such statements need to be detailed to the extent that they indicate the claimant's functional limitations.
 This is why the opinions of treating physicians are best captured on what is known as an RFC form, or residual functional capacity form.